pablodecm/paper-inferno/paper/paper.md

 networks (IMNNs) whose goal is also to learn non-linear transformations by directly optimising a function of the Fisher information.
-While IMNNs are the closest approach found in the literature to the one presented in this work, our approach is instead focussed on directly optimising the expected uncertainty on the parameter of interest and addressing directly the problem of nuisance parameters.
-Other differences between IMNNs and the way the Fisher information is approximated and the consideration a Poisson binned likelihood instead of a Gaussian approximation, which is motivated by the the differences between the inference problems in astrophysical observations with those within experimental particle physics.
+While IMNNs are the closest approach found in the literature to the one presented in this work, our approach differs from it by directly optimising the expected uncertainty on the parameter of interest and addressing directly the problem of nuisance parameters.
+Other differences between IMNNs and our approach is the way the Fisher information is approximated and the consideration of a Poisson binned likelihood instead of a Gaussian approximation, which is motivated by the the differences between the inference problems in astrophysical observations with those within experimental particle physics.